The Tomorrow People: Series Five

-Vic Hughes took over as producer for Series 5, which began transmission in early 1977 and was the only series not to introduce a new Tomorrow person (although the first story does feature a potential TP in doomed Russian teenager, Pavla).
-All three adventures were two-parters which allowed Price to write them quickly and remove any unwanted excess padding which tended to slow down the action.
+Vic Hughes took over as producer for Series 5, which began transmission in early 1977 and was the only series not to introduce a new Tomorrow person (although the first story does feature a potential TP in Russian teenager, Pavla).
+All three adventures were two-parters which allowed Price to write them quickly and remove any padding which tended to slow down the action.
 Mike Holoway was now very much the star of the show as on screen, Mike developed into the resident hero guided by an increasingly parental John and Elizabeth.
 His band Flintlock even appeared in the closing adventure, "The Heart of Sogguth".
-From this season on, Price would only be credited as the writer but he retained overall control of the series and was very heavily involved in major decisions.
+From this season on, Price was only be credited as the writer but he retained overall control of the series and was heavily involved in major decisions.